 Through my growth on social media, I have had the opportunity to educate people globally on good oral hygiene.
 Dentists and hygienists can reach these communities through partnerships with non-profits.
 These non-profits should have programs in place with mobile dental units or other companies that travel to the lesser-served populations.

-Oral health and self-esteem, and also the quality of your life are all closely related.
-Thankfully, we learned from Corina that by brushing with an electric toothbrush and fluoride toothpaste, you can take steps right now to improve your oral health.
+Oral health and self-esteem, and also the quality of your life, are all closely related.
+Thankfully, we learned from Corina that you can take steps right now to improve your oral health by brushing with an electric toothbrush and fluoride toothpaste.

 You should also visit the dentist regularly, and if you can't afford a trip to the dentist, ask about mobile dental clinics that offer low-cost and free preventive services.